neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ## PostgreSQL Generated Column examples

-Let’s explore some examples of using generated columns.
+Let's explore some examples of using generated columns.

 ### 1\) Concatenating columns